mekaufman/iam/account_management.md

 | Editor |  View, invite, remove, and update users from the account <br><br> View and update user profile settings    |
 | Administrator | View, invite, remove, and update users from the account <br><br> View and update user profile settings    |
 {: caption="Table 2.
 Roles and example actions for the User Management service" caption-side="top"}

+The viewer role on the user management service is a commonly assigned role for users also being assigned a role to view or manage support cases.
+This is because if an account owner restricts the visibility of the user list in the IAM settings, it can cause users to not be able to see support cases opened by other users in the account.
+However, if they are assigned the viewer role for the user management service, the user list visibility setting doesn't affect their ability to view cases in the account
+{: tip}

+### Support center
+{: #support-center-account-management}

+You can give users access to manage support cases by using the support center service.

 | Roles | Actions |
 |:-------|----------|